David Eisinger

 Facebook Graph API for “Likes” is busted

 Facebook’s Graph API is awesome.
 It’s fantastic to see them embracing REST and the open web.
 That said, the documentation doesn’t paint an accurate picture of the Graph API’s progress, and there are aspects that aren’t ready for prime time.
-Specifically, the “Like” functionalty:
+Specifically, the “Like” functionality:

 Facebook Tabs retrieve content with POST